kylehuang041/Calculator/README.md

 # Run

-Download Calculator.exe and run it!
+Clone Repository and type make in bash terminal or download Calculator.exe and run it.